Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Conclusions

-Our system addresses each emotion individually as a precursor of exploration, whereas emotional states are most typically overlapping and having a combined effect over general behavior \cite{Assuncao_2022}.
-Therefore, it would be interesting for subsequent iterations of this approach to focus on expanding the emotional basis of exploration to account for that overlap, further benefiting from and validating cognitive psychology hypotheses.
-For instance, epistemic and achievement states could be employed in tandem, equitably or via weighted contributions, as inputs to an actor module.
-This technique could entail either feature merging at a midstream level, or an already multi-emotional input derived from a separate module.
-Additionally, our proposed framework retains the competence for studying other behavioral traits and their relationship with emotional drives.
-Mediating exploitation or engagement through variable emotion during cognitive operation could prove beneficial, similarly to how agents here learned to explore when seemingly more useful for their own reward objective.
-Finally, we speculate that further research on these topics would push AI closer towards autonomy and general intelligence.
+In terms of future research, our framework {follows the outlined benefits and others, since it can be adapted} for studying other behavioral traits and their relationship with emotional drives.
+Exploitation or engagement {may be mediated} through variable emotion during~cognitive operation. {This can} prove beneficial, similarly to how agents here learned to explore when it is seemingly more useful for their own reward objective.
+Finally, we speculate that further research on these topics {can} push AI closer towards {full} autonomy and general~intelligence.